 Where Shoelaces Came From

 Before we get started on the ins and outs of tying your dress shoes, you may be interested to know a little bit about where this idea of tying shoes came from.
-As far back as about 3,500 B.C, people have been using different materials such as hemp, rawhide and other similar kinds of materials to tie shoes.
-There were many situations even back then in which laces were needed to help keep different kinds of shoes on the feet of their owners.
+As far back as about 3,500 B.C, people have been using different materials such as hemp, rawhide, and other similar kinds of materials to tie shoes.
+There were many situations even back then in which laces were needed to help keep different types of shoes on the feet of their owners.

 Lacing and Tying Standards for Dress Shoes

 Another type of dress shoe that requires lacing and tying is the Derby shoe.
-Derbies are considered less dressy than Oxfords but are still business formal attire and are appropriate to wear in more laid-back combinations.
+Derbies are considered less dressy than Oxfords but are still formal business attire and are also appropriate to wear in more laid-back combinations.
 The lacing of the Derby shoe is usually done in a crisscross style.
 This is considered to be a less formal and more laid-back style.

 The crisscross style of lacing is the most secure type of lacing and has the most “holding” power.
 This is common with the Derby shoe.
-The design of the Derby shoe is an opened lace system and the crisscross lacing style fits perfectly with the design of the shoe.
+The design of the Derby shoe is an opened lace system, and the crisscross lacing style fits perfectly with the design of the shoe.
 There is, of course, nothing wrong with the bar lace (straight lacing) system for lacing and tying the Derby dress shoe.

-How to Tie Your Shoes: Video
+How to Tie Your Shoes: See Video

 The Laces of Dress Shoes